minghai/MikuMikuSequencer/README.md

 Select instruments with the buttons on the top of the screen.
-Most right button is not a instrument, but when you click this blue thing, the instruments page changes and you will be choose another 15 instruments.
+Most right button is not a instrument, but when you click this blue thing, the instruments page changes and you will be able to choose another 15 instruments.
 There are 30 instruments.
 First 15 are WAV sounds.
 The others are MIDI instruments.
 Last 15 instruments are actually mapped to MIDI channel 1 to 15.
 Channel 1 is special for Miku to sing.